 We thank you for your understanding and appreciate your patience.

 Videos from the LA84-Mt.
 SAC Coaching Education webinars (March 16 – April 8, 2021) are available here.

-The LA84 Foundation Cross Country Coaches Clinic program will return this summer beginning with an in-person cross country clinic on Saturday, August 13, 2022, in the new Heritage Hall in the Hilmer Lodge Stadium at Mt.
+The LA84 Foundation Cross Country Coaches Clinic program returned this summer with an in-person cross country clinic on Saturday, August 13, 2022, in the new Heritage Hall in the Hilmer Lodge Stadium at Mt.
 SAC.

 Recordings and presentations from the 2020 Cross Country Coaches Clinic webinars can be found here.

 Note: Information subject to change.

 Sophey Carbajal was born and raised in Long Beach, CA. She got involved with the LA84 Foundation through the YMCA Youth Institute of Greater Long Beach.
 She’s been a part of the program for 3 years now and she feels lucky to have been given a grant that gives inner city youth the opportunity to be exposed to so many different types of sports that they wouldn’t have been able to do given their socioeconomic status.